Foundation Models for Logistics: Toward Certifiable, Conversational Planning Interfaces: Empirical Analysis

 \section{Empirical Analysis}

-We evaluate the proposed framework through both qualitative case studies and quantitative improvements in model performance.
-Our goal is to demonstrate that uncertainty-aware clarification and fine-tuning significantly improve the model's ability to accurately infer user objectives in the context of logistics planning.
+We evaluate the intent verification pipeline through quantitative improvements in model performance, demonstrating that proactive clarification and uncertainty-guided refinement significantly improve the model's ability to infer user goals in the context of logistics planning.